isomerpages/moe-sls/_teacher-user-guide/Personalise/Personalise.md

 variant: markdown
 ---
 <h1>Personalise</h1>
-<p>Use SLS to provide choice for your students in their lessons and activities.</p>
+<p>Use SLS to provide choice for your students in their modules and activities.</p>
 <img alt="Personalise" style="width: 50%;" src="/images/2Teacher/Flow_Personalise.svg">

 <details>